hashgraph/guardian/Methodology Library/CDM/CDM AMS-III.AV/readme.md

 - Registry (UNFCCC) - The United Nations Framework Convention on Climate Change (UNFCCC) serves as the registry for the CDM.
 They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB.
 The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens.

 ## Important Documents & Schemas

-Methodological Tool 01- Tool for the demonstration and assessment of additionality

-Methodological Tool 03 - Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.

-Methodological Tool 05 - Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.

-Methodological Tool 19- Demonstration of additionality of microscale project activities

-Methodological Tool 21- Demonstration of additionality of small-scale project activities

-Methodological Tool 30- Calculation of the fraction of non-renewable biomass

 Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.